 - Gonsalves, R 2012, ‘Creating the Creators’.
 Conference presentation about the literary world at the Scenes of Reading Conference, University of Sydney, May 25-26.

 - Gonsalves, R 2008, ‘The Writer as Igneous or Sedimentary Rock: An exploration of the varied creative processes of novelists’.
-Conference paper at the Australian Association of Writing Programs Conference, University of Technology Sydney, Sydney, November 27-29.
+Conference paper at the Australasian Association of Writing Programs Conference, University of Technology Sydney, Sydney, November 27-29.

 - Australian Society of Authors (ASA)